-Note: This lines are for learning purpose only.
+Note: These lines are for learning purpose only.
 We, at MARHAM, strictly discourage self-medication and recommend you to consult a verified practitioner for a complete physical checkup.

 Frequently delaying the call of nature:

-One of the habits that damage kidney is smoking.
-Smoking influences blood vessels and in turn the functions of the kidney tend to suffer.
+One of the habits that damage the kidney is smoking.
+Smoking influences blood vessels and in turn, the functions of the kidney tend to suffer.

 Chronic sleep deprivation is linked to kidney diseases.
 During the night your body repairs damaged kidney tissue, so give your body the time to heal and repair itself.

 It increases the chances of kidney stone formation.

 High consumption of salt comes with the risk of kidney stone formation.
 No more than 5 grams of salt should be eaten on a daily basis.

 Overconsumption of black tea:

 Black tea contains oxalate which supports the formation of the kidney stones.